KoganeShiro/ft_transcendence/README.md

 - [?]
 Call the back for the game
 - [ ] Matchmaking
 - [ ] Tournament

+- [ ] Add new text field in login
+- [ ] Add front for 2fa in account

 - [ ] New front for ttt in remote ?
 - [ ] Modify the lang and the theme to put it in the database